Foster Carer Reviews

 • Complete a health and safety checklist;

-• Review your family's Safer Caring Plan;
+• Review the family’s Safer Caring Plan;

 • Provide a recommendation on your suitability to continue as a foster carer including whether any changes to your terms of approval are proposed.

-A Foster carer feedback form should be sent to the foster carers and returned to the Supervising social worker prior to the review so that any issues raised by the carer can be discussed at the review meeting.
+A Foster carer feedback form should be sent to the foster carers and returned to the Supervising social worker prior to the review meeting so that any issues raised by the carer can be discussed at the review meeting.

 Feedback forms must be sent to all Social Workers for children who have been placed with the foster carer(s) in the review period prior to the review by the Team Administrator.
 The responses must be incorporated into the review report and also appended to the report.
 Reminders must be sent to the child's Social Worker and their line manager if the responses are not returned by the due date.